Ayr3s/Snake/README.md

 ## Getting Started

-To Run the Code ypurself you just need to download the Source Code and open the .sln with Microsoft Visual Studio 2015
+To Run the Code yourself you just need to download the Source Code and open the .sln with Microsoft Visual Studio 2015

 ### Prerequisites